-They’ve attracted the curious and the connoisseurs by giving their customers a unique selection at a price better than what they could get in stores.
+The company has attracted the curious and the connoisseurs by giving its customers a unique selection at a price better than they’d get in stores.

 Beer Cartel has also done a great job of offering several different subscription options to serve customers of all appetites and budgets.

 Fortune 500 companies and family-owned startups alike trust Berlin Packaging for sourcing, designing, and distributing their containers and closures.
-As a hybrid supplier, Berlin Packaging brings their expertise to every level of the supply chain to increase efficiency and lower cost for their customers.
+As a hybrid supplier, Berlin Packaging brings its expertise to every level of the supply chain to increase efficiency and lower cost for its customers.

-Berlin Packaging is over 80 years old but has kept their advantage by innovating every step of the way.
-By adopting an ecommerce business model, they stayed competitive by making it easy for their customers to shop from their large selection of containers sourced from more than 200 different partner vendors.
-Berlin Packaging also prioritized a strong connection between their site and ERP, making it easier for customers to see their credit limits, balances, and past due balances.
+Berlin Packaging is over 80 years old but has kept its advantage by innovating every step of the way.
+By adopting an ecommerce business model, the company stayed competitive by making it easy for customers to shop from their large selection of containers sourced from more than 200 different partner vendors.
+Berlin Packaging also prioritised a strong connection between its site and ERP, making it easier for customers to see their credit limits, balances, and overdue balances.

 Atlanta Light Bulbs is no stranger to innovative ecommerce.
-ALB launched their first ecommerce site in 1999, which gave them a huge head start on creating a unique site experience for their customers.
+ALB launched its first ecommerce site in 1999, which gave it a huge head start on creating a unique site experience for customers.

-As their market has shifted to the millennial generation, Atlanta Light Bulbs has focused on adding more to their online platform that will set them apart from their competition, such as using apps for their BigCommerce storefront.
+As the company’s market has shifted to the Millennial generation, Atlanta Light Bulbs has focused on adding more to its online platform that will set it apart from the competition, such as using apps for its BigCommerce storefront.

-Their mobile shopping app has primarily helped grow Atlanta Light Bulbs’ B2C sales, but even their commercial clients have come to enjoy the convenience of ordering from their mobile devices.
+Their mobile shopping app has primarily helped grow Atlanta Light Bulbs’ B2C sales, but even the company’s commercial clients have come to enjoy the convenience of ordering from their mobile devices.

-Another creative tactic from ALB is their make an offer feature, which allows buyers to name a quantity and price and submit an offer.
+Another creative tactic from ALB is its make an offer feature, which allows buyers to name a quantity and price and submit an offer.
 On the backend, pricing rules are used to auto-calculate the lowest price Atlanta Light Bulbs can give.
-Customers receive a message letting them know their proposal has been accepted and they can checkout, or, if the price is too low, a different deal is offered.
+Customers receive a message letting them know their proposal has been accepted and they can check out, or, if the price is too low, a different deal is offered.

-Mountain Crest Gardens began as a family-owned and operated business in Northern California in the mid-90s.
-But when they relaunched their website in 2012, they saw 10x the revenue and a 400% increase in orders.
+Mountain Crest Gardens began as a family-owned and operated business in Northern California in the mid-90s, but when the company relaunched its website in 2012, it saw 10x the revenue and a 400% increase in orders.

-Mountain Crest Gardens capitalized on what made them unique: their aesthetically beautiful succulents.
+Mountain Crest Gardens capitalised on what made it unique: beautiful succulents.
 User-generated content organically amplifies the plants and drives orders.
-Plus, Mountain Crest Gardens caters to different consumers as they offer individual succulents, wholesale options and even a subscription box.
+Plus, Mountain Crest Gardens caters to different consumers as it offers individual succulents, wholesale options and even a subscription box.

 We’ve talked about your broader options for choosing an ecommerce business model, now let’s look at the specifics.